 Time to be announced.
+Last offered 1997-98.

-AE101: Computer Aided Graphics and Projection Instructor: Prof. Cunningham
+AE101: Computer Aided Graphics and Projection

+Instructor: Prof. Cunningham

 Freehand sketching, instrument, and electronic drawing are used to explore the fundamental principles of projection and to apply these to the solution of problems of orthographic projection in descriptive geometry as required by the design process.
 Emphasis is placed on the application of graphical techniques to the solution of engineering problems, while developing skills of drafting using computer drafting facilities.